-Parents can see their children's academic improvement, daily homework and assignments, projects, and discipline records through OSS Connect.
+Parents can see their children's academic improvement, daily homework and assignments, and projects through Canvas.
 At the beginning of each school year, parents will be provided a username and password, which will provide access to ONLY their student's records.
-We strongly encourage parents to visit OSS Connect daily to stay informed of their student's progress.
+We strongly encourage parents to visit Canvas daily to stay informed of their student's progress.